arehmer/HSCVATIO/README.md

 # HSCVATIO
-Tools for uploading HTPA data to CVAT and downloading annotations
+Tools for uploading HTPA data to CVAT and downloading annotations.

 ## Installation
-In the following instructions for the installation via conda as well as pip are provided.
+In the following instructions for the installation via pip are provided.

 ### Prerequisites
 - A working Pyhon installation. ([Download Python](https://www.python.org/downloads/))